Peugeot 308 (2024) specs, price, ratings and reviews

 In depth

-The WLTP figure of around 1.2 l/100km applies only with a full battery; drive it empty and consumption moves towards 6.5 l/100km as a petrol car carrying battery weight.
+The WLTP figure of around 0.8 l/100km applies only with a full battery; drive it empty and you are effectively driving a petrol car carrying battery weight.
 The actual outcome depends on how often you charge (utility factor).

 Independent spec and rating reference.
 No offers, no sales.

-This 308 combines a 1.6 petrol engine with an electric motor and a battery of around 12.4 kWh, good for about 60 km electric range WLTP (manufacturer figure, indicative).
-The WLTP consumption value of around 1.2 l/100km is a calculated value that assumes a lot of electric driving with a full battery.
-Anyone who rarely charges is in effect driving a petrol car that carries the battery weight: then consumption is closer to around 6.5 l/100km.
+Since late 2025 this 308 combines a 1.6 petrol engine (150 hp) with a 92 kW electric motor in the e-DCS7 dual-clutch automatic, for a system output of 195 hp.
+The 17.2 kWh battery (14.6 kWh net) is good for about 85 km electric range WLTP (manufacturer figure, indicative).
+The WLTP consumption value of around 0.8 l/100km is a calculated value that assumes a lot of electric driving with a full battery.
+Anyone who rarely charges is in effect driving a petrol car that carries the battery weight: then count on roughly 6 to 7 l/100km.
 The fuel-economy score therefore rests on insufficient data: the actual consumption depends too strongly on the charging behaviour (the utility factor).
 The methodology is in the guide on PHEV consumption.

 In practice